-If it sounds like your business may need a consent, the Officer will assess your situation by looking at site plans, and the type and volume of liquid waste.
-Chemical analysis may also be involved.
-The Council officer's evaluation will show whether or not you need a consent.
+If you think your business might need a consent, we'll assess your situation by looking at site plans, and the type and volume of liquid waste.
+Chemical analysis could also be involved.
+Our evaluation will outline whether you need a consent.

-The decision as to whether a consent is needed can take 20 working days.
+The decision on whether you need a consent can take up to 20 working days.
 However, assessment and evaluation of the conditions to be set up for a consent can take a few of months.
 In these cases, we can look at whether a temporary consent can be granted.

-To apply for a consent, complete the following form and return it to the Trade Waste Officer:
+To apply for a consent, complete the application form and return it to our Trade Waste Officer:

-The Council works with all trade waste dischargers on the Kāpiti Coast to implement the bylaw.
-If we can help you understand the bylaw and its implications please contact our The Duty Compliance Officer
+We work with all trade waste dischargers in Kāpiti to implement the bylaw.
+If we can help you understand the bylaw and its implications, please get in touch with our The Duty Compliance Officer